sipposip/pr-disagg-radar-gan/readme.md

 generate possible hourly patterns of precipitation, given the daily sum.
 It is trained on hourly precipitation radar data from SMHI.

-The method is described in our paper (INSERT LINK) by Sebastian Scher and Stefanie Peßenteiner
+The method is described in our paper (https://hess.copernicus.org/articles/25/3207/2021/) by Sebastian Scher and Stefanie Peßenteiner

 This repository contains the trained network, an example script on how to use it for temporaral disaggregation,